confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 By default, |sr| is configured for backward compatibility.
 You can change this globally or per subject, but for the remainder of this tutorial, we will leave the default compatibility level to `backward`.

-In our example of the Payment schema, let's say now some applications are sending additional information for each payment, e.g., a field that represents the region of sale.
+In our example of the Payment schema, let's say now some applications are sending additional information for each payment, e.g., a field `region` that represents the place of sale.
-Consider the updated Payment schema in the file `Payment2a.avsc`:
+Consider the `first Payment schema<https://github.com/confluentinc/examples/blob/DEVX-380/clients/avro/src/main/resources/avro/io/confluent/examples/clients/basicavro/Payment2a.avsc>`__:

 .. sourcecode:: json